wnuccio/goose-game-kata/README.md

    the user writes: "move Pippo 3, 2" the system responds: "Pippo rolls 3, 2.
 Pippo moves from 60 to 63.
 Pippo bounces!
 Pippo returns to 61"
    ```
-### 4. The game throws the dice
+### 4. The gameController throws the dice
-As a player, I want the game throws the dice for me to save effort
+As a player, I want the gameController throws the dice for me to save effort

 **Scenarios:**
 1. Dice roll